Dialogue with Stakeholders

 Policy and approach

 Based on its corporate philosophy Jun-Ri-Soku-Yu (adhering to reason leads to prosperity), the TOYOBO Group Charter of Corporate Behavior states “Communication with stakeholders: We will carry out fair and appropriate information disclosure and enhance corporate value through communication with our stakeholders.”
-In accordance with this basic approach, the Toyobo group actively disseminates information and engages in communication activities.
+In accordance with this basic approach, Toyobo group actively disseminates information and engages in communication activities.
 The content of activities are also regularly reported to the management team.
 The group strives to disseminate information in a timely, appropriate, and accurate manner to society as a whole, including our stakeholders such as customers, suppliers, shareholders and investors, employees, and local communities.

-In our communication activities, we aim to promote an accurate understanding of the Toyobo group and continuously enhance the Toyobo brand and corporate value while building relationships of trust by striving for two-way communication with stakeholders and the wider society as a whole.
+In our communication activities, we aim to promote an accurate understanding of Toyobo group and continuously enhance the Toyobo brand and corporate value while building relationships of trust by striving for two-way communication with stakeholders and the wider society as a whole.

 Basic approach to information disclosure

-The Toyobo group endeavors to provide timely and appropriate information disclosure with consideration given to fairness and impartiality in order to continue to be a trusted company.
+Toyobo group endeavors to provide timely and appropriate information disclosure with consideration given to fairness and impartiality in order to continue to be a trusted company.
 The group also communicates actively with stakeholders, including shareholders and investors, to enhance its corporate value.
-These activities are based the following approaches.
+These activities are based on the following approaches.

 1. Information disclosure as a social responsibility (accountability)